rohitgalande1032/Solidity_Practice/README.md

-# Here is list of most important solidity Question that soved in this file
+# Here is list of most important solidity Questions

-Solidity Questions

 Write a Solidity function to transfer tokens from one address to another.